 - Strong relationships with local governments support the uptake of the principles of safe and dignified programming.
-The strong relationship built with local government structures has led to the adoption of safe and dignified programming principles. - Strengthening local leadership enhances results.
+The strong relationships built with local government structures has led to the adoption of safe and dignified programming principles. - Strengthening local leadership enhances results.
 Working with local government structures complements and provides support to mechanisms already in place.
 It also increases confidence among communities about their government's potential to respond. - Local ownership is critical for lasting impact.
 CRS and Caritas do not always have the influence to change the mindset of government officials who are not committed to safe and dignified programming.
-The project team is highlighting these issues with district DRRMCs when they are identified.
-They work with them to make sure that staff with the appropriate service-oriented mindset are given the responsibility of managing the feedback mechanisms. - Additional time may be needed for start-up and sustainability.
-District stakeholders noted the project was not long enough to set up the feedback mechanisms.
-This work needs the investment of district funds or the procurement of equipment, but local governments do not currently have budgets to cover this.
-It can take time to address these issues. - Safe and dignified programming needs to be embedded and not just seen as an add-on.
-When safe and dignified programming is not deliberately included in preparedness and response plans, the risk of harm to the most vulnerable remains high, particularly in contexts that do not have adequate accountability mechanisms.
+The project team is

 "The major gap I have identified is on the side of the referral pathways.
-Even when we have strengthened them at all levels, these could be compromised especially in favor of the well off against the poor... given the fact that there are no clear mechanisms of holding the two accountable"
+Even when we have strengthened them at all levels, these could be compromised especially in favor of the well off against the poor... given the fact that there are no clear mechanisms of holding the two accountable."

-- COMMUNITY DEVELOPMENT OFFICER IN BUDUDA
+-COMMUNITY DEVELOPMENT OFFICER IN BUDUDA